 The proof, as always, is in the eating, which I approached with some trepidation, typically not finding much speciality chocolate to my taste.
 This is usually because it’s too bitter, but the Bare Bones chocolate was much smoother.
 This, Cameron told me, comes from the slow grinding process, which reduces the volatile acids in the chocolate which, in turn, reduces the bitterness.

 So, there you have it, a speciality chocolate which I like.
 Now all I need is to find some speciality tea that’s to my tastes… Who knows, miracles might happen!
-Check back in a few weeks’ time to see what else I got up to.
+Don’t forget to check out the final post from this year’s festival, which is a general round-up, covering subjects as diverse as sustainability, new kit, cups and even tea!

 Liked this?
 Then don’t forget to check out the Coffee Spot Guide to Birmingham for more great Coffee Spots.